CartRebound/Cart-Abandonment-WooCommerce/README.md

-# CartRebound plugin for WooCommerce source
+# CartRebound plugin for WooCommerce
 CartRebound plugin for WooCommerce - Cart Abandonment emails

 CartRebound is a [cart abandonment tool for WooCommerce](https://www.cartrebound.com).